 In all the high-profile cases above, we see one striking similarity.
 Those surgeons performed liposuction with machines, and they were done under either deep sedation or general anesthesia.
 The doctor in the first death case in Singapore above, who was a general practitioner, even went as far as puncturing his patient’s intestines 13 times, without realizing it, as the patient was deeply sedated, hence did not respond to pain.
 As intestines are located underneath thick abdominal muscles, it means the doctor also had to puncture through the patient’s abdominal muscles, before he could reach his intestines.
 This means that he used his liposuction cannula to puncture the patient’s abdominal muscles and intestines, a total of 26 times!

 Many plastic surgeons in Singapore blamed the death on this GP’s educational qualification, stating that non-plastic surgeons should not even be allowed to perform liposuction.
 The second case, however, was performed by a senior plastic surgeon, in the largest teaching hospital in Singapore, Singapore General Hospital.
 As we have pointed out in another article, most plastic surgery trainees may have observed less than a handful of liposuction surgeries during their training.
-Most may not have assisted the surgery as a second surgeon, let alone perform it as a first surgeon.
-There are much more death cases like the ones stated above.
-We are just listing out the more high-profile ones.
+Most may not have assisted the surgery as a second surgeon, let alone perform it as a lead surgeon.
+Most learned it this way:

-It is because of all the high-profile liposuction deaths, if you are getting liposuction done in Singapore today, it is required by law to get it done under general anesthesia or deep sedation in a hospital operating theater, or in a day surgery center if the amount of fat removed is less than 1 liter.
-Anything above 1 liter has to be done in a hospital operating theater under general anesthesia!
-Why does Singapore authority impose such stringent measure?
-Because everyone knows that the safest way to perform liposuction is with a plastic syringe.
+It is because of all the high-profile liposuction deaths, health authorities in some countries mandate that liposuction be performed only in a hospital operating theater or day surgery center under general anesthesia or deep sedation.
+Why do those health authorities impose such stringent measure, when liposuction can be performed safely with only local anesthesia when patient is completely awake, like what Dr Arthur Tjandra has shown in the thousands of videos he has published in the last 1 decade?
+It is exactly because everyone knows that the safest way to perform liposuction is with a plastic syringe.
 But, the medical authority cannot, lawfully, mandate surgeons to perform liposuction with a syringe only.
 Therefore, in order to make liposuction safer, they make it compulsory to get it done under deep sedation or general anesthesia.
 By making it mandatory to have liposuction done under deep sedation or general anesthesia, surgeons have no choice, but to have the surgeries performed in a hospital operating theater or a day surgery center, as normal clinic operating rooms are not equipped to handle surgeries under general anesthesia or deep sedation, as this needs more extensive monitoring with more sophisticated instruments.
-They also have to engage anesthetists to help.
+They also have to engage anesthetists to administer general anesthesia or deep sedatives.
 By making it mandatory for liposuction to be done in a hospital or day surgery center, in the event of complication, there are always 2 doctors in the operating room at any point of time, who may better manage a complication.
 If the 2 doctors are unable to manage, as they are in a hospital or day surgery center, they can call out for help from other doctors and surgeons who are performing other surgeries in other operating theaters.
 This is perhaps the logic behind such regulation.